SQream/sqream_docs/guides/third_party_tools/sas_viya.rst

 #.
 From the panel on the left, **Libraries**.

-   The library that you created (``SQLIB``) is populated, and the ``customers`` table is displayed.
+   The library that you created (``SQLIB``) is populated, and the ``nba`` table is displayed.
 You can double-click the table name to expand the table and show the columns.

     ::

 #.
 Locate the workbook you created in the :ref:`data step <data_step>` in the **WORK** tree item.

-   The workbook is named ``sqlib.customers``.
+   The workbook is named ``sqlib.nba``.
 You can double-click the table name to expand the table tree.

 Using SAS Visual Analytics
 -------------------